protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/prelude.md

 ```
 ## The Role of Open Source Software

-Open source software (OSS) has transformed industries by accelerating the development of cloud computing, operating systems, application development, data science and artificial intelligence.
-Open source approaches allowed for the rapid development of many of the advanced systems which our economies and societies rely upon.
-Linux is by far the most widely used operating system in supercomputers, embedded systems and internet infrastructure.
+Open source relies on the openness of source code, the ability to modify it, and the freedom to distribute it.
+Open source software (OSS) is developed through the collaborative efforts of distributed communities, who work together to improve software solutions and share their modifications with others, resulting in an efficient allocation of resources and more robust and reliable products.
+It is foundational in establishing a digital commons, supporting open innovation communities, managing software development lifecycles, and informing social practices for managing shared resources.

 While there is no central authority by design, the open source movement is guided by common principles, such as the [Fundamental Principles](https://opensource.org/osd), defined by the Open Source Initiative.
 At the same time, the Open Science movement and [FAIR Principles](https://www.go-fair.org/fair-principles/) have been instrumental in making scientific work transparent and collaborative.

+Open source software has transformed industries, allowing for the rapid development of many of the advanced systems which our economies and societies rely upon.
+Today open source is dominant in 90% of cloud computing<sup><a href="https://www.rackspace.com/en-gb/blog/realising-the-value-of-cloud-computing-with-linux">1</a></sup>, 82% of smartphones<sup><a href="https://www.idc.com/promo/smartphone-market-share">2</a></sup>, 97% application development<sup><a href="https://www.gartner.com/en/documents/3891628">3</a>,<a href="https://www.synopsys.com/blogs/software-security/open-source-trends-ossra-report">4</a></sup> and most artificial intelligence and data science<sup><a href="https://spectrum.ieee.org/open-source-ai">5</a></sup>.
+Linux is by far the most widely used operating system in supercomputers, embedded systems and internet infrastructure, with all of the top 500 most powerful supercomputers in the world running a Linux distribution<sup><a href="https://www.top500.org">6</a></sup>.
+Not surprisingly, 90% of the Fortune Global 500 leverage OSS<sup><a href="https://fortune.com/2013/05/06/how-linux-conquered-the-fortune-500">6</a></sup>.

-Besides core information technology infrastructure, open source software is becoming increasingly critical in environmental science<sup><a href="https://centaur.reading.ac.uk/86473/1/OpenResearchCaseStudy-2019-Blower.pdf">1</a></sup>, disaster impact assessment<sup><a href="https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1094&context=foss4g">2</a></sup>, energy efficiency<sup><a href="https://dl.acm.org/doi/10.1145/3337773">3</a></sup>, and sustainability<sup><a href="https://link.springer.com/book/10.1007/978-981-13-7099-1">4</a></sup> in general.
+Besides core information technology infrastructure, open source software is becoming increasingly critical in environmental science<sup><a href="https://centaur.reading.ac.uk/86473/1/OpenResearchCaseStudy-2019-Blower.pdf">7</a></sup>, disaster impact assessment<sup><a href="https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1094&context=foss4g">8</a></sup>, energy efficiency<sup><a href="https://dl.acm.org/doi/10.1145/3337773">9</a></sup>, and sustainability<sup><a href="https://link.springer.com/book/10.1007/978-981-13-7099-1">10</a></sup> in general.
 While technological advances are critical to addressing climate change and environmental sustainability, OSS used in the design, operation, and maintenance of human-engineered systems is rarely considered in its own right.
-This applies to renewables, batteries, and software that simulates and predicts complex natural systems like the atmosphere, biosphere, and water bodies.
+This applies to technologies such as energy production and storage, as well as software that simulates and predicts complex natural systems including the atmosphere, biosphere, and hydrosphere.

 ```{figure} ../images/turbine.png
 ---